2019 FHA Loan Limits

-Your FHA loan payment consists of two mortgage insurance premiums.
+An FHA loan consists of two mortgage insurance premiums.

 The first is a flat rate called UFMIP (Upfront Mortgage Insurance Premium).
 UFMIP

-over time as part of your FHA principal and interest payment.
+over time as part of your principal and interest payment.

 The second is an annual premium that is paid monthly as part of your house payment.
-Our FHA loan calculator
+Our calculator

 does the math for you, but if you're curious,